 There are many active cannabinoids within the Cannabis plant.
 Isolating them helps doctors and the medical community understand the differences between them and their potential therapeutic benefits.

 What are cannabinoids?

 Cannabinoids are compounds that occur naturally within the cannabis plant.
-There are almost 500 different compounds within the plant, although only 66 can be considered actual cannabinoids.
+There are almost 500 different compounds within the plant, although only 86 can be considered actual cannabinoids.
 These compounds interact with specific cannabinoid receptors present on the surface of cells within the human body and are found in different nervous system areas.
-The two main types of cannabinoid receptors are known as CB1 and CB2.

 Cannabinoids are separated into the following sub-classes: